-WORD CHOICE a lot all right affect, effect among, between anxious, eager because, since farther, fewer, l its, it's media ( (singulation) principation because of further ess plural), medium ACTIVE/ PASSIVE VOICE English sentences have three basic elements: a subject, a verb, and an object.
-In active voice sentences, the verb is the action element of the sentence, the subject is the "doer" of the action.
+WORD CHOICE a lot all right affect, effect among, between anxious, eager because, since farther, fewer, letter its, it's media (good singulation) (singulation) principation because of further ess plural), medium ACTIVE/ PASSIVE VOICE English sentences have three basic elements: a subject, a verb, and an object.
+In active voice sentences, the verb is the action element of the sentence, the subject is the "doer" of the action, and the object is the recipient of the action.
 In passive voice sentences, the subject is not "doer" of the action; the object becomes the "doer" of the action.
 These sentences flip-flop the subject and the object.
 In general, active voice sentences are preferred because they focus the reader's attention on the "doer of the action."
 Active voice is also more concise because it usually involves fewer words.
 Although there are situations where passive voice is proper, reliance on passive voice produces a cumbersome text.
-ANTECEDENT/ PRONOUN AGREEMENT A pronoun usually refers to something earlier in the text (its antecedent ) and must agree in number - singular/plural - with that to which it refers.
+Active: The executive committee approved the new policy.
+Passive: The new policy was approved by the executive committee.
+ANTECEDENT/ PRONOUN AGREEMENT A pronoun usually refers to something earlier in the text (its antecedent) and must agree in number - singular/plural - with that to which it refers.
 A pronoun's antecedent may be either a noun or another pronoun, but it must be clear what the antecedent is in either case.
 A pronoun should have only one possible antecedent.
 If there is more than one possible antecedent for a personal pronoun in a sentence, make sure that the pronoun refers only to one of Incorrect: If a student loses their books, they should go to lost and found.
 Correct: If students lose their books, they should go to lost and found.
-Incorrect: Jerry called
+Incorrect: Jerry called them: Steve 12 times while he